 WordPress powers about 40% of all websites on the internet.
 It is free to use, but you will need to pay for hosting (£5 to £30/month) and potentially a premium theme (£30 to £80 one time) and plugins.

 The total setup cost for a basic WordPress site is around £100 to £500 if you do it yourself.
 The catch is that WordPress has a steep learning curve, and a poorly set up WordPress site is slow, insecure, and frustrating to maintain.
+It also requires regular updates to plugins, themes, and the core software.
+If you do not keep on top of this, your site becomes vulnerable to hackers.

 Option 3: Freelance Web Designer